Skip to main content

 The name of the backup (Backup ID) is the name of the file without .json.

-It is important to note that backup files are split into multiple files containing 1GB each, this means that if your base backup has more than 1GB of size, you will need to put together these files before restoring, for the moment let's download all files benlonging to a backup.
+It is important to note that backup files are split into multiple files containing 1GB each, this means that if your base backup has more than 1GB of size, you will need to put together these files before restoring, for the moment let's download all files belonging to a backup.

 aws s3 ls s3://<bucket>/<backup-manager-service-instance-id>